-Air Risk Mitigations Evidence Required Evidence Location (include page number, section, appendix or attached file name) Complete a stakeholder engagement plan for relevant air users identified in the previous step (refer to Standard Scenario Application and Documents - Guidance Material) The applicant must add to the BVLOS operational procedures that:

-Air Risk Mitigations Evidence Required Evidence Location (include page number, section, appendix or attached file name) within the vicinity of the approved area while operating the RPA.
+Air Risk Mitigations Evidence Required Evidence Location (include page number, section, appendix or attached file name) Complete a stakeholder engagement plan (refer to Standard Scenario Application and Documents - Guidance Material) to ensure understanding of the flight operational and sounding airspace; this must be included in the submission.
+BVLOS operational procedures must be added, showing: the NOTAM issued carriage of a radio procedures for keeping records of any movement / radio logs within the vicinity of the approved area while operating the RPA.